 Violation of this policy may result in immediate suspension of computing privileges, with referral to appropriate University or criminal authorities for consideration of penalties which may include dismissal or other discipline.
 This document is intended to work in conjunction with existing policies within the Augsburg Student Guide, the Student Handbook, the Augsburg Faculty Handbook, the Augsburg Employee Handbook, and the departmental technical policies and standards as administered by Information Technology.

 Augsburgs maintains Computing Resources Usage Guidelines (below) to help you understand and comply with this policy.
 Any questions regarding interpretation or application of this policy should be directed to the Chief Information Officer.

 Although most people use computing resources in a legal, ethical and responsible manner, it is possible that willful or even accidental misuse can seriously disrupt the work of others.
 These guidelines are provided to increase your awareness of the issues involved.

-Augsburg College computing resources are for use only by those persons with valid accounts or with the permission of the College to use computing resources.
+Augsburg computing resources are for use only by those persons with valid accounts or with the permission of the University to use computing resources.

 - Account Use